tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 ```
 >10

-Here's a practical example of a curried function, let’s say we want a function for computing the volume of cylinders, parameterised by the approximation for π that we plan to use:
+Here's a practical example of a curried function.
+Let’s say we want a function for computing the volume of cylinders, parameterised by the approximation for π that we plan to use:

 ```javascript
 function cylinderVolume(pi: number, height: number, radius: number): number {